Poeschl/Hassio-Addons/README.md

 * mitmproxy - A simple MITM proxy to trace network requests.
 * rsync - Synces folders from Home Assistant to a other machine via rsync and ssh.
 * rsync-local - Synces folders to local devices like usb-sticks.
-* Docker Container Stats - Lightwight monitoring of all the running docker containers.
 * VNC Viewer - A VNC viewer addon, to integrate VNC displays into HA.

 More about the Add-ons can be found in their folders.

+### 🧪 Experimental

+Those addons might not be stable at all.
+Use at your own risk!

+* Docker Container Stats - Lightwight monitoring of all the running docker containers.

 ### 🕸️ Depreciated